 Saving money is critically important in today’s society.
-Unfortunately, a majority of young adults are still struggling with high levels of debt and lack of a personal budget to help save for the future.
+Unfortunately, a majority of adults are still struggling with high levels of debt and lack of a personal budget to help save for the future.
 For the past decade, Ad Council and AICPA’s Feed the Pig campaign has been working to improve financial literacy among Americans by encouraging them to make savings part of their daily lives.

-When it comes to saving money – it is never too early to start planning.
+When it comes to saving money – it is never too early (or too late) to start planning.
 Starting early gives your savings that much more time and potential to grow.
 Waiting to save – or not having the knowledge to even know you should be saving – could have a major impact on your life that you don’t even realize until it’s too late.
 Murphy’s Law reminds us that “anything that can go wrong will go wrong.”
 It may not be healthy to have such a pessimistic outlook on life, but when it comes to building a healthy future, the best course of action is to proceed with caution.

 The action you take today could change your life, really.
 But how do you know what financial decisions are the right ones?
 There are tons of resources and articles out there on what people think you should do with your finances, but not everyone could possibly understand where you come from, where you are going, and what your future financial goals are.

 Thankfully FeedThePig.org has great resources to help you figure out how and where to save more and spend wisely, including a new game called Yesterday’s Tomorrow (https://game.feedthepig.org/).
 The game is like a “choose-your-own-adventure” in the form of a digital photo album!
 You get to develop a relationship with a future version of yourself – how incredibly cool is that?
 You get to jump through key life stages and instantly see the outcomes of those choices you make from teenage years through retirement.
 As you think through some life decisions like school, job, and awesome vacations, you’ll see how your choices may save, or lose money.
 No one wants to blow their money needlessly, right?